22 Types of Backlinks You Need To Know in 2020

 14. Editorial backlinks: establish authority

 Out of all guest blogging and third-party external links, backlinks that are most beneficial for SEO come from editorial links.
-That’s when an authoritative site links to your page in a piece of quality content.
+That’s when an authority site links to your page through a contextual link.

 Editorial backlinks include: